RobolinkInc/doc-v3/docs/CoDroneEDU/Python/page4.md

 ***integer* green:** pixel value for the color green (0 - 255)<br/>
 ***integer* blue:** pixel value for the color blue (0 - 255)<br/>
 ***integer* brightness:** brightness of the drone LED (0 - 100)

-#### Description
-This function sets the LED color and brightness of the CoDrone EDU's LED.
-This is done by setting RGB values (0 - 255) and brightness level (0 - 100).

 #### Returns
 None